daxim/PerlNavigator/README.md

 :server-id 'perl-ls))
 ```

+## Packaging

+This is relevant for maintainers only.
+To build the extension `perlnavigator-*.vsix`:

+* clone the repo
+* `npm install`
+* set up a Perl environment amenable to installing modules: [perlbrew](https://perlbrew.pl/) or similar is fine, a system Perl should work too provided the usual headers and development files exist; `local::lib` is untested
+* set up cpanminus: `perlbrew install-cpanm` or `cpan App::cpanminus` or get a copy from [cpanmin.us](https://cpanmin.us)
+* `npm run vsix`

 ## Licenses / Acknowledgments
 The Perl Navigator is free software licensed under the MIT License.
 It has a number of bundled dependencies as well, all of which have their respective open source licenses and copyright attributions included.
 This work is only possible due to Class::Inspector, Devel::Symdump, Perl::Critic, PPI, Sub::Util, Perl itself, Microsoft LSP libraries, and ideas from Perl::LanguageServer and PLS.